Tararan-e Bala: Population

 At the time of the 2006 National Census, the village's population was 68 in 30 households.
 The following census in 2011 counted 111 people in 44 households.
 The 2016 census measured the population of the village as 67 people in 31 households.

 Migration

-A high percentage of the people of Tararan-e Bala have migrated to Tehran over time, and many still visit the village during the ceremonies of Ashura for watching the traditional Taziyeh plays The focus of Tafreshi migrants to Tehran was at the beginning the neighborhoods around the Mokhtari crossroad with the Shahpour Sreet (today's Vahdat-e Eslami).
+A high percentage of the people of Tararan-e Bala have migrated to Tehran over time, and many still visit the village during the ceremonies of Ashura for watching the traditional ta'ziyeh plays The focus of Tafreshi migrants to Tehran was at the beginning the neighborhoods around the Mokhtari crossroad with the Shahpour Street (today's Vahdat-e Eslami).
 The Tafreshi Mosque is still located nearby.

 Higher education

 Between the village of Moinabad, to the east of Tararan-e Bala, and Tafresh lies the Tafresh Azad University.